XPMUser/XPMUser.github.io/README.md

 Pictures: Prodigy Education, the mustache creator, and more
 Introducers: Ao28th28 a.k.a XPMUser, Mr. Inquiry, and more Original Prodigy Makers: Rohan Mahimker/Alexander Peters

-XPMUser is the default username of an account to use in Windows XP Mode in Windows 7.
-I was named after the Windows XP Mode user.
-I'm Ao28th28 (The PVZ Proditany Edition (Formerly PVZ Unknown Edition and CWL) Maker).

 # Table of Contents
 1. XPMUser.github.io: https://github.com/XPMUser/XPMUser.github.io?tab=readme-ov-file#xpmusergithubio